Platform

 4. RETURN ON INVESTMENT (ROI)

 ROI is an important factor when planning a successful marketing campaign.
 It’s the question every business person asks themselves: “Are you making more than you’re spending?”
-ROI tells you if your advertisements actually work—and how well.
+ROI tells you if your advertisements work—and how well.

 5. VIEW-THROUGH CONVERSIONS